-Notes to the condensed consolidated financial statements As of September 30, 2022 and December 31, 2021 And for the nine-month period ended September 30, 2022 and 2021 (Thousands of Mexican pesos)
+Notes to the consolidated financial statements As of March 31, 2023 and December 31, 2022 And for the three-month period ended on March 31, 2023 and 2022 (Thousands of Mexican pesos)

-1. Activity of the Company
+Activity of the Company

-Grupo Elektra, S. A. B. de C. V. ("Grupo Elektra") is a Mexican entity, which through its subsidiaries has operations in Mexico, the United States of America (USA) and Central America.
+Grupo Elektra, S. A. B. de C. V. (Grupo Elektra) is a Mexican entity, which through its subsidiaries has operations in Mexico, the United States of America (USA) and Central America.

-Grupo Elektra is a leading specialty retailer and provider of financial services in Mexico and Central America, focusing mainly on the middle and low-income economic sector of the population (the C+, C, C- y D+ socio-economic levels in Mexico).
-In addition, Grupo Elektra has operations in USA, where it is a leading provider of non-bank cash advance services.
+Grupo Elektra is a leading specialty retailer and provider of financial services in Mexico and Central America, focusing mainly on the middle and low-income economic sector of the population (the C+, C, C- and D+ socio-economic levels in Mexico).

-The main activities of Grupo Elektra and its subsidiaries (hereinafter "the Company or Group Elektra"), are:
+The main activities of Grupo Elektra and its subsidiaries (hereinafter "the Company" or "Group Elektra"), are:

-- Specialized trade (retailer of goods and services, money transfers); - Banking and credit services (receive deposits, accept and grant loans and credits, raise funds from the public, make investments in securities, enter into repurchase agreements, issue bank bonds, issue subordinated debentures and carry out other multiple banking operations). - Other financial services (short-term cash advances in the USA ("payday loans"), insurance and reinsurance services in accident and illness operations, in the trade of personal accidents and medical expenses; insurance, coinsurance and reinsurance services in damage operations, in the trade of civil liability and professional risks, maritime and transportation, fire, automobiles, miscellaneous, earthquake and other catastrophic risks; pension and retirement funds management; and brokerage services).
+- Specialized trade (retailer of goods and services, money transfers). - Banking and credit services (receive deposits, accept and grant loans and credits, raise funds from the public, make investments in securities, enter into repurchase agreements, issue bank bonds, issue subordinated debentures and carry out other multiple banking operations). - Other financial services (short-term cash advances in the USA ("payday loans"), insurance and reinsurance services in accident and illness operations, in the trade of personal accidents and medical expenses; insurance, coinsurance and reinsurance services in damage operations, in the trade of civil liability and professional risks, maritime and transportation, fire, automobiles, miscellaneous, earthquake and other catastrophic risks; pension and retirement funds management; and brokerage services).

-The aforementioned activities are conducted through more than 6,207 points of sales in Mexico, USA, and Central America.
-The main points of contact are Elektra, Salinas y Rocha stores and branches of Banco Azteca and Purpose Financial (formerly Advance America).
+The aforementioned activities are conducted through more than 6,307 points of sales in Mexico, USA, and Central America.
+The main points of contact are Elektra, Salinas y Rocha stores and branches of Banco Azteca and Purpose Financial.